 - Demonstrate appropriate usage of terms and abbreviations associated with diagnostic testing procedures.

-- Understand and appropriately use the abbreviations and terms associated with administering medications.
+- Understand and appropriately use the abbreviations and terms associated with administering and prescribing medications.

 Medical Insurance and Billing - HCM 115E

-This course further develops the skills needed to perform the professional office duties of a medical coding and billing.
-Continued emphasis is placed on records management, billing, and computer systems specific to Medical Manager Software.
-Written communications are expanded and practiced throughout the course.
-Students will use medical office software to input patient data and to perform billing and other medical administrative functions.
-Medical insurance, ICD-10 and ICD-9 coding techniques will be covered.
+This course further develops the skills needed to perform the duties of a medical administrative professional in any outpatient setting.
+Continued emphasis is placed on records management, billing, and skills necessary to aid in the day-to-day management of a medical practice.
+This course will enable students to grasp basic concepts pertaining to the role of the medical insurance specialist including areas such as basic diagnostic coding, basic procedural coding, Medicare, HIPAA, and bill collection strategies.
+Written communications are heavily focused on and practiced throughout the course.
+Students will use various methods to learn how to input patient data, perform billing and other medical administrative functions.

 After satisfactorily completing this course, the student shall be able to:

-- Utilize general office skills in the coding and billing industry.
+- Utilize general office skills in the outpatient medical practice industry.

-- List the potential uses and advantages of computers in the medical office.
+- List the potential uses and advantages of health information technology in the outpatient medical office.